DallanQ/lost_ruins_of_arnak/QA.md

 [what-does-played-cards-accumulate-mean](https://boardgamegeek.com/thread/2974287/what-does-played-cards-accumulate-mean)

 > The rulebook says that played cards stay in the play area during the whole round.
-Are they only to be used at the time they are played and paid for or can they be used multiple times during the round as long as they have been played?
+Are they only to be used at the time they are played and paid for?
+Or can they be used multiple times during the round as long as they have been played?
 What does "played cards accumulate" mean?

 Played cards accumulate" means that as you play more cards, they gather in your play area during the round.
 However, you can only use the effect of a card when it is played from your hand.
 Once played, the card stays in the play area but cannot be used again until the round ends and the cards are shuffled into the bottom of your deck.
 According to the rules, "played cards stay in the play area during the whole round" and do not get reshuffled to form a new draw deck if your deck becomes empty.

 [idol-slot-effects-and-trading-coins-for-jewels-onc](https://boardgamegeek.com/thread/2576607/idol-slot-effects-and-trading-coins-for-jewels-onc)

-> When activating the idol slot effect and trading coins for jewels, can you only trade one coin for one jewel or can you trade several this way during this idol slot activation?
+> When activating the idol slot effect and trading coins for jewels.
+Can you only trade one coin for one jewel?
+Or can you trade several this way during this idol slot activation?

 You can only trade one coin for one jewel when activating the idol slot effect.
 This is similar to the limitation where you can only gain two tablets from one spot.
 If multiple coins could be traded for jewels in one action, it would create an imbalance in the game.
 Therefore, trading three coins for three jewels in a single activation would be considered overpowered.